AlexisDel/MinimapTracker/README.md

 ### Run
 `python InGame-OverMinimapDisplay.py`

-Assumptions: The game is running in 1920x1080 resolution and the minimap ration is 100.
+Assumptions: The game is running in 1920x1080 resolution and the minimap ratio is 100.